Akora-IngDKB/flutter_text_drawable/README.md

 [![License](https://img.shields.io/badge/license-MIT-purple.svg?style=flat-square)](LICENSE)
 ![Tests](https://github.com/Akora-IngDKB/flutter_text_drawable/workflows/Tests/badge.svg?style=flat-square)

 A flutter package that gives you the flexibility to create and customize text user avatars like Gmail and Contacts.
+It also provides a `TextDrawableListTile` widget which wraps around the material `ListTile` widget to provide easy control when using `TextDrawable` with a `ListTile`.

 <p align="center">
 <img src="https://raw.githubusercontent.com/Akora-IngDKB/flutter_text_drawable/master/assets/shot1.png" height=500em><br />